 Looking for a practical example?
 Read our interview with a PMO manager.

+Over time, the PMO will have to adapt its responsibilities due to the project managers’ learning curve.
+You’ll therefore have to regularly update the documentation of what the PMO does.
 It is also paramount that the role of the PMO remains the same in all projects and does not vary.
-The PMO documentation will aid this purpose.
+The PMO documentation will help you achieve this.

-Measure 7: Ensuring Personnel Continuity in the PMO
+Step 7: Ensuring Personnel Continuity in the PMO

 To achieve stakeholder acceptance, PMO members have to be two things:

-- qualified for the role
+- Qualified for the role

-- on par with experienced project managers
+- On par with experienced project managers

-Conclusion – How to Increase PMO Acceptance
+Conclusion – How to Increase PMO Benefits

 - Document the PMO’s work